Beat the Morning School Rush – Packing Lunch

 - Plan the meals for your week ahead of time.
 Get out a calendar and write out the meals for the week – including breakfast, lunch and dinner.
 This will help you make sure you have the right food in the house when you go grocery shopping.
 I know there have been mornings when I’ve realized I was out of something that I had planned to pack, and there was no time to do anything about it.
 So, having a list helps me make sure that doesn’t happen.
 The list also stops me from slowing down to try and decide at the last minute what I want to pack for snack and lunch.

-- Pack leftovers from dinner the night before as part of your child’s lunch.
+- Pack leftovers from dinner the night before as part of your child’s lunch is a huge help to beat the morning school rush.
 You’ve already done the work making a healthy dinner.
 If your child really enjoyed it, then you know it will be a hit at lunch too.
 Pair the leftovers with fresh fruit.
+I included two examples of pictures in this post that are based from leftovers – turkey tacos and roast chicken.

 - Do the prep you can the night before.
 Slice your fruit.
 Pack the snack.
 For example, if you’re packing gluten free pretzel sticks in a small container, there’s no reason to wait until morning to do that.
 Lastly, wash the water bottles or thermoses so that they’re ready to go in the morning.